TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglRest/Index.rst

 Directory and filenames
 =======================

-* Files have the ending :file:`.rst`
+* Files have the ending :file:`.rst`.

 * Language files are located in the directory :file:`<extension>/Documentation`.

 Format
 ======

-* use spaces, not TABs
+* Use spaces, not TABs.

-* indent with 3 spaces per indent level
+* Indent with 3 spaces per indent level.

 .. seealso::